Madaniya Member Organisations

 Together for Jarniya

-Together for Jarniya is an independent NGO dedicated to improving living conditions in northeastern Syria.
-It focuses on recovery, stabilization, education, capacity building, and livelihoods, promoting a stable and prosperous community without discrimination. -
+Together for Jarniya is an NGO improving living conditions in northeastern Syria, focusing on recovery, education, capacity building, and livelihoods to promote a stable, prosperous, and inclusive community.

 Totol Foundation

-Totol is a non-governmental, non-profit organization focused on poverty reduction and community support in northeast Syria.
-It implements infrastructure projects, clean water access, agricultural initiatives, and academic opportunities for youth. -
+Totol is a non-profit organization in northeast Syria focused on poverty reduction and community support through infrastructure, clean water access, agriculture, and youth academic opportunities.

 Union of Medical Care and Relief Organizations (UOSSM International)

-UOSSM is a coalition of humanitarian and medical NGOs from the US, Canada, UK, France, Switzerland, and Turkey.
-Founded in France in 2012, UOSSM coordinates resources and projects to provide independent medical aid and relief to war victims in Syria.
+UOSSM is a coalition of humanitarian and medical NGOs from various countries, founded in France in 2012, that coordinates medical aid for war victims in Syria.

 -